Gangs of Wasseypur: Late 1970s and early 1980s

 In 1979, Sardar and Asgar escape from jail.
-While hiding in Wasseypur at the home of Qamar Makhdoomi (Sanjeeva Vats), Sardar marries a woman named Durga (Reema Sen) working as a cook for Makhdoomi.
-Asgar informs Nagma that Sardar has taken a second wife, leaving Nagma helpless.
+While hiding in Wasseypur at the home of Qamar Makhdoomi, Sardar marries a woman named Durga working as a cook for Makhdoomi.
+Asgar informs Nagma that Sardar has taken a second wife, leaving Nagma seething but unable to take any action.

-Meanwhile, in the '80s, Wasseypur has merged with Dhanbad and the Qureshi clan, now led by Sultan Qureshi (Pankaj Tripathi), a nephew of Sultana raised by his uncle Ehsaan, continues to terrorise the non-Qureshi Muslims and rape their women.
-Makhdoomi then asks Sultan for a peaceful negotiation but gets mocked.
-He then approaches Sardar for help, telling him about a house he'd bought which was now being used by Sultan's men as a hangout for gambling, drinking and raping kidnapped women.
-Sardar manages to get back to the house, moving his family there.
-He also kills J.P.'s muscle man, making him feared.
-During Muharram, both Shias and Sunnis are out mourning, including the Qureshi clan, and Sardar uses the opportunity to launch a major bomb attack on many Qureshi shops and houses, angering Sultan.
+Meanwhile, in the '80s, Wasseypur has merged with Dhanbad and the Qureshi clan, now led by Sultan Qureshi, a nephew of Sultana raised by his uncle Ehsaan, continues to terrorise the non-Qureshi Muslims.
+After Makhdoomi's offer for negotiation is rejected by Sultan, he approaches Sardar for help, pitting the two rival gangs against each other.
+During Muharram, Sardar launches a major bomb attack on many Qureshi shops and houses, angering Sultan.
 When word spreads about Sardar's raids, his reputation grows and he commands more fear than the Qureshi clan.

-Eventually, Sardar returns home to Nagma and she gets pregnant again.
-Sardar tries to initiate sex with a pregnant Nagma but she refuses, which prompts an angry Sardar to leave.
-He goes to stay with his second wife, Durga, and she gives birth to his son, Definite.
-Ramadhir, noticing that Sardar has abandoned his first family, tries to reach out to Nagma through Danish by giving him money.
-An enraged Nagma beats Danish for taking the money while she breaks down in front of Nasir.
-A thirsty Faizal (Danish's younger brother) wakes up in the middle of the night to find Nagma and Nasir about to have sex.
-Angry, he storms out of the house and becomes a stoner, permanently seen with his chillum.
-Nasir reveals that the desires were never consummated, but Faizal and Nasir can never look at each other in the eye again.
+Eventually, Sardar returns home to Nagma, but she gets pregnant again and he leaves out of sexual frustration, instead going to his second wife, who gives birth to another son, Definite.
+Ramadhir, noticing that Sardar has abandoned his first family, tries to reach out to Nagma through Danish, but she rejects his money.
+A thirsty Faizal wakes up in the middle of the night to find Nagma and Nasir having sex; feeling betrayed, he storms out of the house and becomes a stoner, permanently seen with his chillum.
+Nasir reveals that the desires were never consummated, but Faizal and Nasir never see eye-to-eye again.